carolpiniproc/QAChallenge2019Dec/README.md

 Any access issue, send to crizolli@ciandt.com.

 ### **Steps to send your solution**
+- When finished, upload the changes to a repository of your preference.
-- When finished, create a pull request.
-Put the user **caiorzl** as the pull request reviewer.
+- Put the user **caiorzl** as the pull request reviewer.
 - Wait for our evaluation and contact.

 Breath, relax first and good work!